 Social networking helps form business strategies and strategic alliances.
 Howard Rheingold, Rheingold Associates, notes that a large teachers organization had developed and was promoting new standards for teaching math at all levels.
 Getting everyone together was unrealistic so what was the most efficient way to promote the new math standards?

 Social networking allows people to get and stay in touch, minimizing the need for endless email streams or the wait for an ‘expert’.
-Online users are surprised by how quickly they get responses from employees at Sears and Kmart in response to questions and complaints posted on company websites.
+Online users are surprised by how quickly they get responses from employees in other organizations in response to questions and complaints posted on company websites.
 Timely communication fosters customer satisfaction, which creates brand loyalty and contributes to the bottom line.

 Online social networks at work facilitate continuous employee communication, which promotes awareness of and helps employees better understand the roles and responsibilities of colleagues in other departments.
 This helps employees feel a part of the whole, increasing employee satisfaction at work.